Itkul Distillery: Soviet Union

 In 1925, the XIV Congress of the CPSU (B.) lifted restrictions on the alcohol industry and production on Itkul Distillery in 1925 under the management of the Rabfak graduate Ivan Illarionovich Gostev (Иван Илларионович Гостев).
 During the 1930s, nearby sovkhozes and kolkhozes were attached to the distillery, and a spur line was established, connecting it to the Trans-Siberian Railroad in order to ensure a stable supply of grain for its operations.
 In addition to grain spirit production, the Itkul Distillery also produced various liquors in the period from the 1920s to the 1940s.
 During the Second World War, the distillery produced over 1 million decaliters (dal) of grain spirit and roughly the same quantity of low-alcohol drinks for the Red Army.
 For this service, 113 distillery employees would subsequently be awarded the Medal For Valorous Work In The Great Patriotic War.

-In the post-war years, the distillery was headed by Nikolai Ivanovich Klementsov (Николай Иванович Клименцов) who established greater cooperation with food industry colleges and institutes and invited young professionals from other parts of USSR to work at Itkul Distillery.
-This in concert with a continuous process of modernization helped the production volume of the distillery rise to 560,000 dal of raw spirit p.a., 215,000 dal of rectified alcohol p.a., and 332,000 dal of highly purified alcohol p.a. by the 1960s.
+In the post-war years, the distillery was headed by Nikolai Ivanovich Klementsov (Николай Иванович Клименцов) who established greater cooperation with food industry colleges and institutes and invited young professionals from other parts of the USSR to work at Itkul Distillery.
+This in concert with a continuous process of modernization helped the production volume of the distillery to rise to 560,000 dal of raw spirit p.a., 215,000 dal of rectified alcohol p.a., and 332,000 dal of highly purified alcohol p.a. by the 1960s.
 In 1974, a carbon dioxide production facility was constructed at the distillery to provide for the needs of local industry.
 This expansion effectively saved the Itkul Distillery a decade later during the years of Gorbachev's anti-alcohol campaign, as the facility could only produce CO_{2} as a byproduct of the process of distillation.
-Nevertheless, the authorities dramatically lowered the production plan for the distillery, and most would be furloughed or placed on unpaid leave as the result of the anti-alcohol campaign.
+Nevertheless, the authorities dramatically lowered the production plan for the distillery, and most workers would be furloughed or placed on unpaid leave as a result of the anti-alcohol campaign.